 A given study revealed that English-to-Spanish AI-driven translation on eBay boosted exports by 17.5%.

-The company also claims to have improved guest onboarding through halving the steps involved in purchasing a particular product.
+The company also claims to have improved guest onboarding by halving the steps involved in purchasing a particular product.

 eBay also believes that its latest product-based shopping models assist many buyers in finding items more quickly.